Bugs (TV series)

-Bugs is a British television drama series that ran for four seasons from 1 April 1995 to 28 August 1999.
+Bugs is a British television sci-fi drama that ran for four series from 1 April 1995 to 28 August 1999.
 The programme, a mixture of action/adventure and science fiction, involved a team of independent crime-fighting technology experts, who faced a variety of threats involving computers and other modern technology.
 It was originally broadcast on Saturday evenings on BBC One, and was produced for the BBC by the independent production company Carnival Films.
 In July 2014, London Live, a local digital terrestrial station in London, began airing a complete rerun from Series 1.

-All 4 series (40 episodes) are available to stream in the UK on Britbox.
+All four series (40 episodes) were available to stream in the UK on Britbox until Britbox UK ceased operations in April 2024 with its content migrating to ITVX; however, Bugs was not a part of that migration.